outerbounds/triton-metaflow-starter-pack/trees/README.md

 ```
 $ pip install tritonclient[all]
 ```
-Then, you can copy the `serve/client.py` script to the server and simulate another application requests predictions from the API:
+Then, you can copy the `serve/client.py` script to the server and simulate another application requesting predictions from the API:
 ```
 $ export FLOW_NAME=FraudClassifierTreeSelection
 $ export RUN_ID=...